jshwrner/mean-docker-sample/README.md

 - Run `./install_unix.sh` to initialize/run container(s)

 **Windows**
-- Note: Must switch Docker to use Windows Containers instead of Linux containers
+- Note: Must switch Docker to use Windows Containers instead of Linux containers and turn on "experimental features"